minkphp/docs/en/index.rst

 * Browser controllers

 First type browsers are simple pure HTTP specification implementations, like `Goutte <https://github.com/fabpot/goutte>`_.
-Those browser emulators sends a real HTTP requests against application and parses response content.
-They are very simple to run and configure, because this type of emulators can be written in any available programming language and can be runned through console on servers without GUI.
-Headless emulators have both advantages and disadvantages.
+Those browser emulators send a real HTTP requests against an application and parse the response content.
+They are very simple to run and configure, because this type of emulators can be written in any available programming language and can be run through console on servers without GUI.
+Headless emulators have both, advantages and disadvantages.
 Advantages are simplicity, speed and ability to run it without the need in real browser.
 But this type of browsers have one big disadvantage - they have no JS/AJAX support.
 So, you can't test your rich GUI web applications with headless browsers.

 Second browser emulators type are browser controllers.
 Those emulators aims to control the real browser.
-That's right, the program to control another program.
+That's right, a program to control another program.
 Browser controllers simulate user interactions on browser and are able to retrieve actual information from current browser page. `Selenium <http://seleniumhq.org/>`_ and `Sahi <http://sahi.co.in/w/>`_ are two most famous browser controllers.